-The content of fatty acid methyl esters, frequently called ester content, is a measure for the purity of the FAME.
-Fatty acid methyl esters, produced by the reaction of fats and oils or fatty acids with methanol, differ regarding the chain length of the fatty acids and the number of double bonds.
-The ester content is determined as a total of the fatty acid methyl esters of C6:0 to C24:1 and indicated in percent by mass % (m/m).
+The content of fatty acid methyl esters (FAME), frequently called ester content, is a measure for the purity of the biodiesel.
+FAME, produced by the reaction of fats and oils or fatty acids with methanol, differ regarding the chain length of the fatty acids and the number of double bonds.
+The ester content is determined as a total of the fatty acid methyl esters of C6 to C24 and indicated in percent by mass % (m/m).
 It is determined by gas chromatography in accordance with EN 14103.
 The biodiesel standard EN 14214 requires a minimum content of methyl esters of 96.5 % (m/m).